BombShellReaper/Palworld-Linux-Server/README.md

 # Step 3: Configure UFW (Uncomplicated Firewall)

-This will allow all connection from anywhere to connect to port 8211 on the host machine
+This rule allows all incoming connections to port 8211 on the host machine

     sudo ufw allow from any proto udp to any port 8211 comment "Palworld Server Port"

 **Note:** To make this more secure you can change the "any" in "from any" to an IP address or to a range of address.

-This will allow all connection from anywhere to connect to port 27015 on the host machine
+This rule allows all incoming connections to port 27015 on the host machine

     sudo ufw allow from any proto udp to any port 27015 comment "Palworld Query Port"